datumbox/VernamVeil/README.md

 >
 > ```bash
 > vernamveil encode --infile plain.txt --outfile encrypted.dat --chunk-size 2048
-> vernamveil decode --infile encrypted.dat --outfile decrypted.txt --chunk-size 1024 --fx-file fx.py --seed-file seed.bin
+> vernamveil decode --infile encrypted.dat --outfile decrypted.txt --chunk-size 1024 --fx-file fx.py --seed-file seed.hex
 > ```
 >
 > **Always use identical parameters for both encoding and decoding.** Any mismatch will result in decryption failure.
 The only exception is the `--buffer-size` parameter, which can be different for encoding and decoding.